baldurk/renderdoc/docs/window/texture_viewer.rst

   Thumbnail Menu: Thumbnail context menu with several options.

-There are also two general options - show disabled and show empty.
+There are also two general options - show unused and show empty.
 These behave the same as the options in the :doc:`pipeline_state` window - temporarily overriding the default behaviour in RenderDoc to only show texture slots that are referenced in the shader.

 Pixel Context Display
 ---------------------